5 Crutch Words to Eliminate From Your Writing

 The next time you sit down to read over your manuscript or story, look carefully for repeated words or phrases.
 Highlight them so they’re easy to find later.
 Look at both an old and a new piece of writing and compare the two.
 Are there phrases or words you use a lot that are common to both?
 If yes, then you’ve found your crutch words!

 You’ll probably find you use common ones, but there may be words that only you use a lot.
-For me, for instance, I tend to use common Australian slang as crutch words in my first drafts that I then need to go through and delete during my first edit.
+I, for instance, I tend to use common Australian slang as crutch words in my first drafts that I then need to go through and delete during my first edit.
+An example is that I use “all up” if I’m writing about something in totality, which isn’t appropriate for a wider audience unless it’s specific to a character’s voice.

 Once you’ve identified your crutch words they’re easy to edit out later.
 But don’t be afraid if you find them in your first draft.
 Eliminating those words is exactly what revision is for!